HuseynA28/Data-Engineering_Bootcamp/03.Data Warehouse/01.MySQL/Installtion mysql.md

 ```

 ### 2.4 Grant Privileges and Configure Remote Access
-Grant the user full privileges on all databases (for a more restrictive approach, specify the exact database and tables):
+Grant the user full privileges on all databases:

 ```sql
 GRANT ALL PRIVILEGES ON *.* TO 'school_admin'@'%' WITH GRANT OPTION;